loicdescotte/loicdescotte.github.io/_posts/2014-11-26-es7-object-observe.md

 });
 {% endhighlight %}

-This is very simple and handy, even for a backend developper like me to automatically udpate the view from the model.
+This is very simple and handy, even for a backend developper like me, to automatically udpate the view from the model.
 Of course, it is also possible to have 2 ways binding, for example we can add an element in the array using an input field.
 Then the list will be automatically updated, thanks to the array observer.

 {% highlight javascript %}